Skip to main content

 The causes of most cases of pancreatic cancer are unknown.
 Several risk factors have been linked to the disease, including the following:

-Age: The risk of this cancer increases with age with almost all cases in persons older than 50 years.
+The risk of this cancer increases with age, with almost all cases in persons older than 50 years.

-Race: African Americans are more likely to have this cancer than whites.
+African Americans are more likely to have this cancer than Whites.

-Smoking: The risk of this cancer is higher among smokers.
-Heavy smoking increases the risk two to three times.
+The risk of this cancer is higher among smokers.
+Heavy smoking increases the risk 2 to 3 times.

-Work exposure: Some chemicals such as certain bug sprays, dyes or gasoline products may increase the risk of this cancer.
+Some chemicals, such as certain bug sprays, dyes, or gasoline products, may increase the risk of this cancer.

 What are the Symptoms of Pancreatic Cancer?